AdityaKumarMishra/REACT/jenkins+git+ec2.md

-type esc then :qw! to exit VIM.
+type esc then :wq! to exit VIM.

 10) Restart NGINX